Buildcraft-Revolution/buildcraft-revolution/README.md

 ![bcrevolution](https://user-images.githubusercontent.com/12304071/198047214-e2b1584a-61da-4655-ba42-5e23761da0fb.png)

 # Animation Branch (Made by Diztend)
 The branch for making block animations with GeckoLib.

+Please rebase this on the newest 1.19 branch if possible

 ---